Now, that's a little tricky question. But honestly, there is no such generalized number!

 Once you get some reverts, send nudges to the remaining ones (to those who haven’t responded).
 You should send up to 2 follow-ups, ideally, to achieve the desired response rate.
 Shuffle the time/day, the medium of the survey to test if they respond.

 In the fewest possible words

-We all fall into that dilemma of what should be an adequate response rate.
-But the truth is that you just have to pay attention to small details while creating any survey.
-And you will always get the desired results.
+We fall into that dilemma of what should be an adequate response rate.
+But the truth is that you just have to pay attention to small details while creating any survey and you will always get the desired results.

 Survey Rocket is a ready-to-integrate CRM Survey extension.
 A must-have powerful extension for Sugar & Suite CRM.
 It has all the required features like data piping, net promoter score, skip logic, survey automation, etc. that you would need to put your curiosity about your customers at rest.
 A CRM survey tool that helps you to connect and engage intelligently with your customers.